gsoonh/nemoclawOnPCAI/README.md

 NVIDIA NemoClaw deploys very well in Docker-based environments.
 However, deploying NemoClaw on Kubernetes is more complex, as NVIDIA currently does not provide a complete end-to-end deployment guide or reference architecture for Kubernetes platforms such as HPE Private Cloud AI.

 This project provides a comprehensive step-by-step guide for deploying NemoClaw on Kubernetes running within HPE Private Cloud AI.
 It first explains the deployment architecture and core concepts, then walks through the installation, configuration, and deployment procedures required to successfully run NemoClaw in an enterprise Kubernetes environment.
+In the event if you don't have HPE Private Cloud AI, this solution also work on kubernetes on any platform.

 ## ✨ Key Features

-- **📂 Minimalist Codebase Scaffold** — Offers a clean workspace with zero pre-existing boilerplate files.
-- **📦 Zero External Dependencies** — Maintains a lightweight footprint free of third-party package overhead.
-- **🛠️ Ready for Customization** — Acts as an unconstrained blank canvas for initializing project-specific code.
+- **📂 HPE Private Cloud AI** — A turnkey private cloud platform, co-engineered with Nvidia to delivers a complete, secure AI workbench for rapid deployment of AI models and production use cases.
+- **🛠️ Ready to be deploy** — You can clone and deploy on any kubernetes with minor modification.

 ## 🎯 Use Cases